azambrano43/spotify-auto-liker/README.md

-# Spotify-auto-liker
+# Spotify Liker

-This script allows users to automatically like songs from a playlist file on Spotify using the Spotify API.
+This project is a script that automatically likes songs on Spotify.

-## Requirements

-- Python 3.x
-- Spotify Developer Account
-- A Spotify Developer application configured with the necessary permissions and in production mode

-## Installation
+## Prerequisites

-1. Clone this repository or download the files.

-2. Install the necessary dependencies:
+Install python necessary dependencies:

-   `pip install spotipy flask`
+    pip install spotipy flask

-3. Configure your application in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/login) and obtain your `client_id`.

-4. Ensure the `redirect_uri` in your application is set to `http://127.0.0.1:43019/redirect`.

-5. Update the `spotify-like.py` script with your `client_id`.
+Before using this script, you need a `.txt` file with a list of your songs.
+You can find a program that creates this file, such as `spotify-backup.py`, created by [caseychu](https://github.com/caseychu) in  their [GitHub repository](https://github.com/caseychu/spotify-backup/tree/master).

+Your .txt file of your songs should look like this:

+tr01_name‎‎ ‎ ‎ ‎ tr01_artists‎‎ ‎ ‎ ‎ tr01_album‎‎ ‎ ‎ ‎ tr01_uri‎‎ ‎ ‎ ‎ tr01_release_date
+tr02_name‎‎ ‎ ‎ ‎ tr02_artists‎‎ ‎ ‎ ‎ tr02_album‎‎ ‎ ‎ ‎ tr02_uri‎‎ ‎ ‎ ‎ tr02_release_date
+tr03_name‎‎ ‎ ‎ ‎ tr03_artists‎‎ ‎ ‎ ‎ tr03_album‎‎ ‎ ‎ ‎ tr03_uri‎‎ ‎ ‎ ‎ tr03_release_date

 ## Usage

-1. Create a `playlists.txt` file in the same directory as the script.
-The file should have the following format, with the song URLs in the fourth column, separated by tabs:
-   `Column1   Column2   Column3   spotify:track:track_id`

-2. Run the script:
-   `python spotify-like.py playlists.txt`

-3. Follow the instructions in the browser to authenticate your Spotify account and grant permissions to the application.

-## Example of `playlists.txt`

-Track1  Artist1  Album1  spotify:track:7CyPwkp0oE8Ro9Dd5CUDjW

-Track2  Artist2  Album2  spotify:track:6rqhFgbbKwnb9MLmUQDhG6

-Track3  Artist3  Album3  spotify:track:3n3Ppam7vgaVa1iaRUc9Lp
+1. Generate a `.txt` file with your songs using `spotify-backup.py` or a similar tool.
+2. Place the `.txt` file in the same directory as `spotify-liker.py`.
+3. Run the `spotify-liker.py` script to automatically like the songs on Spotify.

+You can run the script from the command line:

+    python spotify-liker.py playlist_name.txt

+By default, it assumes that the attributes of each song in your .txt are tab separated, if this is not the case, you can include the separator it uses:

+    python spotify-liker.py playlist_name.txt ","
+    python spotify-liker.py playlist_name.txt ";"

 ## Notes
-- Each user will need to authenticate their Spotify account through the browser and grant permissions to the application.
+- Each user will need to authenticate their Spotify account through the browser and grant permissions to the application to work.

+## Credits

+I would like to express my gratitude to [caseychu](https://github.com/caseychu) for the authentication method used in `spotify-backup.py`, which was adapted for use in this project.
+Additionally, I sincerely thank [caseychu](https://github.com/caseychu) for their work and apologize for using their Spotify Developer client ID.
+Please rest assured that it was used with the best of intentions and only for the purposes of this project.